 Claremont School of Theology also welcomes applications from students wishing to transfer from another institution.
-Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to Claremont.
+Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to Claremont School of Theology.
 Please be aware that credit cannot be transferred from other institutions into any CST doctoral program.

 M.A.
 M.Div.
 Non- Degree D.Min.
-Ph.D Application Available online at www.cst.edu √ V V V V Application Fee (non-refundable) Fee can be paid online, by check, or in person √ V V V V Personal Statement Prompt for statement is included in the online application, and the statement should not be more than 1000 words. √ V V V Resume/C.V.
-Either format is acceptable V √ √ √
+Ph.D Application Available online at www.cst.edu $\sqrt{}$ V V V V Application Fee (non-refundable) Fee can be paid online, by check, or in person V V V V V Personal Statement Prompt for statement is included in the online application, and the statement should not be more than 1000 words.
+V V V V Resume/C.V.
+Either format is acceptable V V √ √